smittytone/pdfmaker/README.md

-# pdfmaker 2.3.4 #
+# pdfmaker 2.3.5 #

 *pdfmaker* is a command line tool for combining multiple JPEG images into a single PDF file.

-From version 2.0.0, it can also be used to convert a PDF into separate page images.
+It can also be used to convert a PDF into separate page images.

 For some background on the development of this tool, please see [this blog post](https://smittytone.wordpress.com/2019/10/25/macos-make-pdf-from-images/).